Bin Laden son-in-law's lawyers may question accused 9/11 mastermind

 Before the agreement with prosecutors, Abu Ghaith's lawyers had sought to interview Mohammed in person, a request Kaplan suggested he wouldn't have granted.

-"I am deeply skeptical that there is any right of access to Khalid Sheikh Mohammed on the motion the defense made," he said at a court hearing on Wednesday.
+"I am deeply sceptical that there is any right of access to Khalid Sheikh Mohammed on the motion the defense made," he said at a court hearing on Wednesday.

 Abu Ghaith, a Kuwaiti and former al Qaeda spokesman and one of the highest-profile individuals to face charges, is accused of conspiring to kill Americans, providing material support and resources to terrorists and conspiring to provide such support.